szabgab/best-practices-for-data-scientists-using-python/README.md

 ## Notes

 * Background not computer science
-* They might have done oop course and might use OOP but they might not know the architecture and the design patterns.
+* They might have done OOP course and might use OOP but they might not know the architecture and the design patterns.
 * Not always ideal about run time performance.

 1. Better design of software